-Screening benefits from the latest digital technology and any slight concerns will be examined by a consultant dermatologist.
+Screening uses the latest digital technology, any slight concerns raised are examined by a consultant dermatologist.

 With a five year cure rate in excess of 95% for common skin cancers, recurrence following Mohs surgery is uncommon.
-The objective of Mohs is to preserve healthy tissue, whilst offering a good outcome.
+The objective of Mohs is a good outcome, whilst preserving healthy tissue.

 For people who have suffered from skin cancers, the chances of similar issues appearing again is still about 50% above average.
 A combination of reasons, including lifestyle and work but primarily genetic factors.

-With prevention and early detection such important aspects of skin cancer, we wish to support patients in stopping recurrence, or seeing minimal treatment if this did happen.
+With prevention and early detection so important in skin cancer, we wish to support patients in stopping recurrence, or seeing minimal treatment if this did happen.

 Self & Professional Monitoring

 Keeping a close eye on your own body makes sense.
 A conscious routine aimed at spotting changes in your skin just takes a few minutes a month.
 You can see an illustrated guide to checking your skin, or our staff will be pleased to advise.

 Seeking assistance from those closer to you can be valuable at times.
 Ask them to help examine hard to see areas, such as your back.
 Whilst mirrors can be useful, there is no substitute for a direct view.

 If you notice changes on your skin, or itching or bleeding arises, please make an appointment to visit a consultant dermatologist as soon as you can.

 They will also be happy to see you for regular check ups.
 Our London clinic offers annual checks and bespoke skin cancer screening programmes, your consultant will discuss options which will suit your case.